Contrary to popular belief, a business continuity plan is not a single document but an aggregate of assessments, processes, and checklists.

 The items above may seem obvious and uncomplicated, but the key in Business Continuity Plan development is to get it done.
 Your Business Continuity plan is the sum of various components and parts.
 Even a partially complete plan is better than nothing.

 Remember the words of Dwight Eisenhower –

 Plans are worthless, but planning is everything.

-For more information on business continuity planning and other hot topics in BC and IT/disaster recovery, check out these recent posts from MHA Consulting and BCMMETRICS:
+For more information the elements of a business continuity plan, business continuity planning and other hot topics in BC and IT/disaster recovery, check out these recent posts from MHA Consulting and BCMMETRICS:

 - Start Here: The Business Continuity Management Guide for Beginners

 - Your First Task: Scout the Business Continuity Territory

 - What to Include in Your Crisis Management Plan